abraunegg/onedrive/docs/advanced-usage.md

 To find this setting, open the onedrive pop-up window from the taskbar, click "Help & Settings" > "Settings".
 This opens a new window.
 Go to the tab "Settings" and look for the section "Files On-Demand".

-After unchecking the option and clicking "OK", the Windows OneDrive client should restart itself and start actually downloading your files so they will truely be available on your disk when offline.
+After unchecking the option and clicking "OK", the Windows OneDrive client should restart itself and start actually downloading your files so they will truly be available on your disk when offline.
 These files will then be fully accessible under Linux and the Linux OneDrive client.

 | OneDrive Personal | Onedrive Business<br>SharePoint |
 |---|---|